drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Data Schema:<br>The system's required functionality, such as user identification and authorisation, hotel reservations, payment processing, room allocation, room management, communication features, and reporting, should be supported by the data schema.
 The schema ought to be created to make it simple to access and retrieve the data.

 - Data Transformations:<br> In order to guarantee the data's accuracy, consistency, and completeness, the system might need to alter it.
 Validating payment transactions, updating room availability, creating user accounts, and producing reports are a few examples of transformations.
-A number of technologies, including computer languages like Python, R, and SQL, could be used to do these modifications.
+A number of technologies, including computer languages like Python, R, and MySQL, could be used to do these modifications.

 - Machine Learning Algorithms:<br> The KTDI Student Accommodation System may not immediately benefit from the use of machine learning methods.
 However, the system could use decision trees or rule-based algorithms to assign rooms in accordance with student preferences and accessibility.